Human behavior can be defined in many ways:

 Tips for instructors:

-Drops in motivation can appear in various ways, such as learners showing up unprepared or indicating a diminished commitment to aviation training.
+Drops in motivation can manifest in various ways, such as learners arriving unprepared or showing diminished commitment to aviation training.

 To boost motivation, instructors should:

 Human needs are the things humans require for normal growth and development.
-These needs can be basic, like the need for food and water, or more intricate, such as recognition and acceptance.
+These needs can be basic, such as the need for food and water, or more complex, such as recognition and acceptance.

 Abraham Maslow developed a pyramid-style model to illustrate human motivations and needs.
 This model organizes motivations into distinct levels.
-As individuals fulfill the requirements of one level, they aspire to achieve the next level.
+As individuals fulfill the requirements of one level, they aspire to the next.

 Self-actualized people are characterized by:

 Human nature refers to the general psychological characteristics, feelings, and behavioral traits shared by all humans.
-Because it is human nature to be motivated, it is the instructor’s responsibility to facilitate the realization of the learner’s potential.
+Because humans are naturally motivated, it is the instructor's responsibility to help learners realize their potential.

 Two systems of thought constantly compete for control over human behaviors that affect decision-making.
-Familiarity with these systems can assist instructors in recognizing potential pitfalls learners may encounter.
+Familiarity with these systems can help instructors recognize potential pitfalls learners may encounter.

 The average person can quickly and easily solve the following problem.